evxryyy/OpenSource-Library/Buffer/README.md

 ## What next

-- add a way to write and read any enums type
 - add a way to get the actual written data size and be able to shrink the buffer.
-- add a way to write and read a Signed Interger 1 (1-bit) (values: -1,1)

 ## Logs